-- 1. What data do we currently collect that is relevant to the CNA Indicator and Element? - 2.
+- 1. What data do we currently collect that is relevant to the CNA indicators and elements? - 2.
 What additional data is needed or can contribute as evidence? - 3.
-Is data needed to show specific gains or losses or to better understand progression and/or effectiveness of a system or process? - 4.
+Is data needed to show specific gains or losses or to better understand progression and/or effectivenessof a system or process? - 4.
 Which data points do you feel are the most meaningful and useful? - 5.
 What, if any, additional data is needed?